albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/PartialFill/ReadMe.txt

         If you do not have one, leave this argument as it is.
 {PIN} - Your pin code.
 Optional argument.
 Required only for users who have a pin.
         If a pin is not required, leave this argument as it is.
-{INSTRUMENT} - An instrument, for which you want to get live offer updates.
+{INSTRUMENT} - An instrument, for which you want to create an order.
         For example, EUR/USD.
 Mandatory argument.
+{BUYSELL} - The order direction.
+Possible values are: B - buy, S - sell.
+Mandatory argument.
+{ACCOUNT} - Your Account ID.
+Optional argument.